rust-gamedev/rust-gamedev.github.io/content/news/021/index.md

 together with sprite sheet loading and sprite animations which will be integrated into the engine later.

-Default 2D renderer renders sprites with auto-batching, so all sprites are rendered in single instanced draw call, allowing rendering millions of sprites in one frame.

-Rendering is done with [`sierra`] - Vulkan-like graphics API with batteries included.

-Arcana uses [`hecs`] as ECS and rolls its own simplistic `System` trait to define and run systems, once per frame or with fixed steps.

-[`rapier`] physics is integrated for 2D cases, but system is kept opt-in.
+The default 2D renderer renders sprites with auto-batching, so all sprites are rendered in single instanced draw call, allowing rendering millions of sprites in one frame.
+Rendering is done with [`sierra`] - a Vulkan-like graphics API with batteries included.
+The engine also uses [`hecs`] as its ECS, and rolls its own simplistic `System` trait to define and run systems, once per frame or with fixed steps. [`rapier`] physics is integrated for 2D cases, but this system is kept opt-in.

-Stay tuned for updates.

 [Arcana]: https://github.com/zakarumych/arcana
 [`sierra`]: https://github.com/zakarumych/sierra